Today, we’re incredibly excited to introduce Frontity 1.0 to the world! 🎉

 Bug reports and other type of contributions are also highly appreciated.
 Actually, there are lots of ways to help the project that go far beyond commits.
 Check out this guide to learn more.

 We’re excited to hear your thoughts about Frontity 1.0 and see what you build!

-We will continue to develop Frontity, closing bugs and adding features that are in our roadmap, such as the PWA compatibility.
+We will continue to develop Frontity, closing bugs and adding features that are in our roadmap.
 In addition, we have these two goals:

-- Documentation: make it clearer and improve it by adding new content such as videos or guides.
+- Documentation: make it clearer and improve it by adding new content and guides.

-If you've already built something with Frontity, please share it with our community to help and inspire others.
-If you are thinking about using our framework for a professional project and need any help, let us know.
-We’ll be happy to help you out.
+If you've already built something with Frontity, please share it with the community to help and inspire others.

-On behalf of all the Frontity team, a HUGE thank you to everyone who tested our beta and RC, gave us feedback, responded to issues, submitted pull requests, spread the word about the framework, or played a part in getting us to this point.
+On behalf of all the Frontity team, a HUGE thank you to everyone who tested the beta version and the release candidate, gave us feedback, responded to issues, submitted pull requests, spread the word about the framework, or played a part in getting us to this point.

 Special thanks for their contributions, support and help to: